Potomac River Tunnel Project Mobilizes Construction Site at Capital Crescent Trail

 Construction hours are 7:00 am – 7:00 pm, Monday through Friday.
 Temporary, short-term detours may occur periodically; road signs and/or flagging personnel will direct you around the work site.
 You may notice noise associated with construction during this phase.
 The contractor will install noise and vibration instruments to monitor construction noise.

-Link: CSO 028 Construction Site Fact Sheet
+Link: Capital Crescent Trail Construction Site Fact Sheet

 What is the Potomac River Tunnel Project?